Serious Gaming

 • Serious Gaming, compared to purely technical simulations, better acknowledges socio-technical challenges of complex systems (1).

-• "Serious games combine the analytic and questioning concentration of the scientific viewpoint with the intuitive freedom and rewards of imaginative, artistic acts" (4, p.12)
+• "Serious games combine the analytic and questioning concentration of the scientific viewpoint with the intuitive freedom and rewards of imaginative, artistic acts" (Mitgutsch & Alvarado 2012, p.12)

-• Games are cheap and motivating forms of education and training and allow the players to receive feedback on their actions.
-They enable the evaluators to easily assess the players' performances and provide more creativity for the game designers without having the associated risks of implementing the simulated decisions in the real world (4).
+• Games are a cost-effective and motivating form of education and training and allow players to receive feedback on their actions.
+They allow evaluators to easily assess player performance and offer game developers more creativity without the risks associated with implementing simulated decisions in the real world (4).

 • they offer flexible and consistent data gathering,